-These Stormwater Regulations apply to all activities in accordance with the applicability section of the Town of Sturbridge Stormwater Bylaw and further described in this section.
-Projects and/or activities not specifically under the currently regulated jurisdiction of any of the Town of Sturbridge boards, commissions or departments but still within the jurisdiction of the Town of Sturbridge Stormwater Bylaw must obtain a Stormwater Management Permit from the DPW Director/Town Engineer in accordance with the permit procedures and requirements defined in Section 8.06 of these Regulations.
-For projects and/or activities within the currently regulated jurisdiction of any of the Town of Sturbridge boards, commission or departments, the specific application submission requirements, public notices, and fee requirements of the applicable board, commission and/or department shall govern.
-Notwithstanding these requirements, the

-Stormwater Management Plan Contents, Operation and Maintenance Plan Contents, and Stormwater Review Fee, under Section 8.06 of these Regulations must also be met.

-A. Exemptions

-No person shall alter land within the Town of Sturbridge without having obtained a Stormwater Management Permit (SMP) for the property with the following exceptions:

-- a.
-Normal maintenance and improvement of land in agricultural use as defined by the Wetlands Protection Act regulation 310 CMR 10.04 and MGL Chapter 40A Section 3. - Maintenance of existing landscaping, gardens or lawn areas associated with a single family dwelling where no greater than 100 cubic yards of land disturbance is involved; - c.
-Repair or replacement of an existing roof of a single-family dwelling; - d.
-The construction of any fence that will not alter existing terrain or drainage patterns; - e.
-Construction of utilities (gas, water, electric, telephone, etc.) other than drainage, which will not alter terrain, ground cover, or drainage patterns; - f.
-Emergency repairs to any stormwater management facility or practice that poses a threat to public health or safety, or as deemed necessary by the Department of Public Works/Town Engineer; - g.
-Any work or projects for which all necessary approvals and permits have been issued before the effective date of this Bylaw;
+- A. These Stormwater Regulations apply to all activities in accordance with the applicability section of the Town of Sturbridge Stormwater Bylaw and further described in this section.
+Projects and/or activities not specifically under the currently regulated jurisdiction of any of the Town of Sturbridge boards, commissions or departments but still within the jurisdiction of the Town of Sturbridge Stormwater Bylaw must obtain a stormwater management permit from the DPW Director/Town Engineer in accordance with the permit procedures and requirements defined in § 8.06 of these regulations.
+For projects and/or activities within the currently regulated jurisdiction of any of the Town of Sturbridge boards, commissioncommissions or departments, the specific application submission requirements, public notices, and fee requirements of the applicable board, commission and/or department shall govern.
+Notwithstanding these requirements, the stormwater management plan contents, operation and maintenance plan contents, and stormwater review fee, under § 8.06 of these regulations must also be met. - B. Exemptions.
+No person shall alter land within the Town of Sturbridge without having obtained a stormwater management permit (SMP) for the property, with the following exceptions: - (1) Normal maintenance and improvement of land in agricultural use as defined by the Wetlands Protection Act regulationregulations, 310 CMR 10.04, and MGL c.
+40A, § 3; - (2) Maintenance of existing landscaping, gardens or lawn areas associated with a single-family dwelling where no greater than 100 cubic yards of land disturbance is involved; - (3) Repair or replacement of an existing roof of a single-family dwelling; - (4) The construction of any fence that will not alter existing terrain or drainage patterns; - (5) Construction of utilities (gas, water, electric, telephone, etc.) other than drainage, which will not alter terrain, ground cover, or drainage patterns; - (6) Emergency repairs to any stormwater management facility or practice that poses a threat to public health or safety, or as deemed necessary by the Department of Public Works/Town Engineer; - (7) Any work or projects for which all necessary approvals and permits have been issued before the effective date of this bylaw;

-8.06 Permit Procedures and Requirements
+§ 8.06.
+Permit procedures and requirements.